paypal/skipto/README.md

 ## Version History

+### Version 4.0.4
+* Popup tooltip shows accesskey to open menu when button on hover or focus.
+* Actions are disabled by default.
+* M of N is disabled by default.

 ### Version 4.0.3
 * Fixed bug in using role description as a class name for menuitem
 * Fixed bug in setting `menuTextColor` property.